Finding 709 Defects in 258 Projects: An Experience Report on Applying CodeQL to Open-Source Embedded Software (Experience Paper) -- Extended Report: Related Work

 \section{Related Work}

-In~\sect{sec:background} and~\sect{sec:motivation} we discussed directly related work.
-Here we compare to more broadly related work.
+Earlier we discussed directly related work.
+Here we compare broadly.

-\myparagraph{Embedded Operating Systems and Frameworks:} Al-Boghdady~\etal~\cite{s21072329} conducted a thorough analysis of four IoT Operating Systems, namely RIOT~\cite{noauthor_riot_nodate}, Contiki~\cite{contikios}, FreeRTOS~\cite{noauthor_freertos_nodate}, and Amazon FreeRTOS~\cite{noauthor_amazon_nodate}.
+\myparagraph{Embedded Operating Systems and Frameworks:} Al-Boghdady \etal~\cite{s21072329} conducted a thorough analysis of four IoT Operating Systems, namely RIOT, Contiki, FreeRTOS, and Amazon FreeRTOS.
 Their results indicated an increasing trend in the number of security errors over time.
-However, the error density remained stable or showed a minor decrease.
-Alnaeli~\etal~\cite{alnaeli_vulnerable_2016, alnaeli_source_2017} focused their investigation on Contiki and TinyOS, finding an increase in the use of unsafe statements over five years.
-Meanwhile, McBride~\etal~\cite{10.5555/3234847.3234913} analyzed the Contiki operating system and found that while errors increased over time, error density decreased.
-Malik~\etal~\cite{malik_empirical_2023} carried out a study on embedded frameworks, evaluating security vulnerabilities from four popular edge frameworks.
-Their findings revealed that vulnerabilities often slipped through during development due to the challenges of in-house testing of complex Edge features.
+Others agreed: Alnaeli~\etal~\cite{alnaeli_vulnerable_2016, alnaeli_source_2017} reported a rise in unsafe statements in Contiki and TinyOS, and McBride~\etal~\cite{10.5555/3234847.3234913} found increasing error rates in Contiki.
+Malik~\etal~\cite{malik_empirical_2023} shed some light on root causes, noting that the complex behaviors of embedded devices are challenging to validate internally.
+Our work encompasses these OSes and includes a wider range of embedded software, leading to a broader view of the state of~\ac{EMBOSS}.